mjopenglsdl/apollo_windows/README.md

 **CMake** is commonly used for C++ project.
 All of its dependencies support cmake as well.

+## Progress
+Currently I have successfilly compiled the core lib **libcyber.dll** as and have the *mainboard* program to run.
+I have commented out some Linux specific code to make it compile.
+There is still some further work.

 ## Windows environment
 * MSYS2
 * MinGW64